pcdshub/pcdsdevices/docs/source/upcoming_release_notes/1160-Update_lxt_limits.rst

 Device Updates
 --------------
-- LaserTiming
-- LaserTimingCompensation
-- LxtTtcExample
+- Updates limits for LaserTiming, LaserTimingCompensation, and LxtTtcExample from +/-10us to +/-100us

 New Devices
 -----------